 As an alumnus of the doctoral program in Higher Education Management from the University of Pennsylvania Graduate School of Education (GSE), I attended Penn GSE’s recent conference entitled “Innovation in an Era of Disruptive Change.”
 Conference attendees and alums of the grad school heard Dr. Jack Wilson, President Emeritus of the University of Massachusetts, discuss his topic “Evolution or Revolution: Everyone Wants Universities to Change but Exactly How is Not so Clear.”
 Dr. Wilson discussed his experience with online education in the early days of establishing UMass Online.
 He also discussed the online initiatives announced and funded by universities in the late 1990’s to include Columbia’s venture with Cardean, Fathom, Open University’s U.S. venture, etc. The great majority of those collaborations folded in a few years.
-UMass Online and the University of Maryland University College are among a handful that survived because they developed a business model that worked.
+UMass Online and the University of Maryland Global Campus are among a handful that survived because they developed a business model that worked.
 Dr. Wilson’s point to the group was that MOOCs (Massively Open Online Courses) appear to be the rage and there are initiatives with EdX, Coursera, and Udacity to name a few, but none of those companies have developed a long term business model at this point in time.
 This, according to Dr. Wilson, makes predicting their ability to survive and thrive more difficult.

 Dr. Wilson presented longitudinal data from the annual Sloan Consortium survey of online learning that showed the relative growth of post secondary students over the past ten years who took at least one course in the year of the survey.
 In the most recently released survey (“Changing Course: Ten Years of Tracking Online Education in the United States”), it is estimated that 6.7 million students took an online course and that number represents one-third of all students enrolled in college.
 Dr. Wilson pointed out that the vast majority of Chief Academic Officers of the colleges surveyed believe that online education is strategically important to their university or college.
 That number has been steadily increasing over the years and was not substantially changed by the hype about MOOCs over the past year.
 Dr. Wilson challenged the audience to embrace online education (it’s here to stay) but to not assume that the basis of delivering college courses for all but the elite schools is through the MOOC model.